juliocesar/dirg/README.md

 A scale has a base font size value, a unit size that’s always equal or larger than it, and a variance factor.

-The cente of the scale is `0`.
+The centre of the scale is `0`.
 You can move to `1` or greater or `-1` or lesser on the scale.
 The smaller the variance factor of the scale, the more fine grained variations you’ll get.

 # License